- Portfolio News

 Authenticity is key to building your personal brand

-There are some incredible investors who shy away from brand-building, and get great referrals directly from founders.
+Some incredible investors shy away from brand-building and get great referrals directly from founders.
 But in today’s world, there is also value to be gained from working on your personal brand.

-Yvonne also spoke about this theme with respect to how we show up at work.
+This also applies to how we show up at work.
 After receiving feedback early on in her career to be more aggressive, she tried a few different leadership styles.
 But none of them felt natural, prompting her to instead be completely true to herself.
 She concluded that ultimately, it’s about owning your identity, and finding the right teams who allow you to truly be yourself.

 It’s about knowing who you are and what your superpowers are, and really just leveraging that.
 Owning that can take you very far in any environment.
 Everyone is different.
 You are who you are for a reason.
 Walk in that power.